AndrewPla/TOPdeskPS/docs/commands/TOPdeskPS/Set-TdChange.md

 ```

 ## DESCRIPTION
-see the docs
+does most of the change setting, poorly supported by TOPdesk, read the .LINK

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Set-TdChange
+Set-TdChange -ChangeId 'C1807-627' -BodyInput 'body text'
 ```

-see the docs
+sets the body of specified change.
+this api is poorly supported by TOPdesk

 ## PARAMETERS